Common Features: Eukaryotic Organisms (Edexcel IGCSE Biology): Revision Note

 Prokaryotes

-The first four kingdoms in this list (the animals, plants, fungi and protoctists) can actually be grouped together, as they are all eukaryotic organisms (also known as eukaryotes)
+Organisms in the first four groups of this list (plants, animals, fungi and protoctists) are all eukaryotic organisms (also known as eukaryotes)

 Animals, plants, fungi and protoctists are all eukaryotes.

-Eukaryotic organisms can be multicellular or single-celled and are made up of cells that contain a nucleus with a distinct membrane
+Eukaryotic organisms can be multicellular or single-celled.
+The common feature of all eukaryotes are cells that contain a nucleus with a distinct membrane

 An animal cell (left) and plant cell (right) as seen under a light microscope.
 They are both eukaryotic cells as they both have a distinct membrane-bound nucleus.

-Prokaryotic organisms (also known as prokaryotes) are in a separate kingdom and are different from eukaryotes as they are always single-celled and do not contain a nucleus (instead, the nuclear material of prokaryotic cells is found in the cytoplasm)
+Prokaryotic organisms (also known as prokaryotes) are different from eukaryotes as they are always single-celled and their cells do not contain a nucleus

 Bacteria are prokaryotic organisms

-Prokaryotic cells are substantially smaller than eukaryotic cells
+Prokaryotic cells are also substantially smaller than eukaryotic cells

 Animals